brassc/FSL/README.md

     - If $q_i \leq \alpha$, null hypothesis $H_0$ is rejected for that test.
     - $\alpha$ is the maximum proportion of false positives accepted in the analysis.

 FDR-BH procedure was selected over more conservative measures e.g. Family-Wise Error Rate (FWER) methods including Holm-Bonferroni.
 This is because it is a simple measure with lower risk of failing to detect true positives, whilst still controlling for false positives in a manner useful for this exploratory research.
-At pilot study stage, the more stringent FWER methods were found to be overly restrictive. z
+At pilot study stage, the more stringent FWER methods were found to be overly restrictive.

+#### Visualisations
+Data visualisation conducted in `stats_main.py`.
+Number of pairwise comparisons available was shown in the `data_availability.png` matrix.
+Significance matrices for FDR corrected t-test (dubious given small sample size) (`significance_matrix.png`) and Wilcoxon signed-rank test both uncorrected `significance_matrix_wilcoxon_uncorrected.png` and corrected `significance_matrix_wilcoxon.png`.

 # DTI Processing #
 Path: `/home/cmb247/rds/rds-uda-2-pXaBn8E6hyM/users/cmb247/cmb247_working/DECOMPRESSION_Legacy_CB/hemi/19978/ultra-fast/Hour_00034.8016-Date_20111024/U-ID22691/nipype/DATASINK/DTIspace/dwi_proc/`